NLGJA: The Association of LGBTQ+ Journalists: Contributions to journalism

-NLGJA Stylebook Supplement on LGBTQ Terminology

-The NLGJA's most noteworthy tangible contribution to the journalism industry is the NLGJA Stylebook Supplement on LGBTQ Terminology, which fellow journalists can use for reference when writing about topics relating to the LGBTQ community.
-According to the organization's website it is part of the NLGJA's push to encourage "the association's mission of inclusive coverage of LGBTQ people".

-The Stylebook Supplement can be found on the NLGJA website in both English and Spanish.

 Press service

 In connection with Witeck-Combs Communications, the NLGJA launched OutNewsWire in 2008 to simplify the distribution of news articles relating to the LGBTQ community.
 The wire has more than 400 journalists receiving updates currently, which are available online.
 The service comes at a discounted price to "nonprofits hoping to use the service to reach the LGBTQ media".

 Newsroom Outreach Project

-As early as 1996, the NLGJA, along with Hollywood Supports, developed “sexual orientation in the workplace” seminars that were conducted in Knight Ridder newspapers across on the nation.
+As early as 1996, the NLGJA, along with Hollywood Supports, developed "sexual orientation in the workplace" seminars that were conducted in Knight Ridder newspapers across on the nation.
 The seminars were designed to place emphasis on acceptance in the workplace, through discussions of stereotypes and business and legal issues involved with the LGBTQ community.
 The stated goal of these seminars was to provide an LGBTQ-friendly office environment for LGBTQ journalists, but the discussions also pushed for domestic partnership benefits at newspapers across the nation, one of the main focuses of the LGBTQ rights movement nationwide.
 The seminars are offered free of charge to news organizations.

-During the seminars, facilitators introduce employees to the “model of parity” NLGJA developed in order to encourage equality and inclusiveness within the workplace.
+During the seminars, facilitators introduce employees to the "model of parity" NLGJA developed to encourage equality and inclusiveness within the workplace.
 There are fourteen steps in this model, highlighting both workplace climate and fair compensation.
 Included in these steps are things like avoiding double standards, promoting balanced coverage, providing the same insurance coverage for all employees, and offering family and medical leave.